Improving Place Recognition Using Dynamic Object Detection: Related Work

+In this article, we use \emph{object detection} to improve the quality of low-level place representations, that is, those based on geometrical and/or topological information.
+Object detection and recognition can also be applied to the construction of \emph{semantic maps}, that is, maps that include additional high-level information about places \cite{KOSTAVELIS201745} \cite{KOSTAVELIS20131460}.

 The problem of identifying dynamic objects in an agent's visual observation is essentially a problem of \emph{image classification}.
-The goal of image classification is to assign a class to the whole image or a portion of it (the area that contains the detected object.)
+The goal of image classification is to assign a class to the whole image or a portion of it (in our case, the area that contains the detected object).
 Traditionally, researchers have used handcrafted features to recognize objects.
-There have also been attempts at using biological inspired approaches, e.g., \cite{kostavelis2012}, to recognize and classify objects using saliency maps.

-Image classification approaches have reached very high accuracy in their prediction results in the past few years.
-These successes in image classification have been driven by embracing \emph{Deep Learning} approaches, exemplified in the drastic reduction of image classification error rates in the \emph{ImageNet} competition \cite{Russak2015}.
-While handcrafted feature detection and description had been used in the past, those approaches have not been able to achieve an error rate in the single digits.
-On the other hand, \emph{Deep Learning} approaches are currently reaching single digits in their error rate for this competition.
+Other work focuses on using biologically-inspired techniques, such as the saliency maps of \cite{kostavelis2012}, to recognize and classify objects.
+Contemporary image classification techniques can produce highly accurate predictions.
+This success is primarily due to an embrace of Deep Learning, such as the techniques that showed drastically reduced image classification error rates in the \emph{ImageNet} competition \cite{Russak2015}.
+These error rates reached the single digits, which had never before happened with approaches relying on handcrafted feature detection and description.